Christian-Nunnally/wings3/README.md

 ## Getting started

-This project can be built for two targets, either an RP4020 microcontroller, or on windows for testing and development.
+This project can be built for two targets, either a RP4020 microcontroller, or on windows for testing and development.

 ### RP2040